iv-org/inv_sig_helper/README.md

 |string| *`size`*     | The decrypted signature                                          |

 ### `GET_SIGNATURE_TIMESTAMP` (0x03)
-Get the signature timestamp from the server's current player, and return it in the form of a 64-bit integer
+Get the signature timestamp from the server's current player, and return it in the form of a 64-bit integer.
+If there's no player, it will return 0 in the `timestamp` (Please check with `PLAYER_STATUS` if the server has a player)

 #### Request
 No additional data required